A Poisson basis theorem for symmetric algebras of infinite-dimensional Lie algebras: Introduction

 We also prove that the Virasoro algebra and several related Lie algebras are Dicksonian, and thus their symmetric algebras have ACC on radical Poisson ideals.

 In our final section, Section \ref{PoiDME}, we consider the Poisson version of the Dixmier-Moeglin equivalence relating primitive, rational, and locally closed prime ideals of enveloping algebras of finite-dimensional Lie algebras.
 We make several remarks on the Poisson primitive spectrum of Poisson algebras of countable vector space dimension; in particular, those that are finitely Poisson-generated.
-For instance, we prove in Theorem \ref{implications} that the notions of Poisson-primitive and Poisson-rational coincide in this setting.
-We then pay a closer look at $S(W_+)$ in this context.
+For instance, we prove in Theorem \ref{implications}, { under the assumption that $\kk$ is uncountable}, that the notions of Poisson-primitive and Poisson-rational coincide in this setting.
+We then pay a closer look at $S(W_+)$ in this context. { We remind the reader that a prime Poisson ideal $P$ of a Poisson algebra $A$ is said to be Poisson-locally closed if $A$ is a locally closed point in the Poisson spectrum of $A$ (with respect to the induced Zariski-topology); $P$ is called Poisson-primitive if it is the Poisson core of a maximal ideal of $A$; and, finally, $P$ is called Poisson-rational if the Poisson center of the fraction field of $A/P$ is algebraic over $\kk$.}

 {\bf Acknowledgements: } We thank Rekha Biswal and Alexey Petukhov for useful discussions on twisted loop algebras and Poisson primitive ideals, respectively.
+We also thank the anonymous referee for carefully reading a previous version and for their several helpful comments and suggestions.

 {\bf Notation:} For us, $\NN = \{0, 1, 2, \dots \}$.

 \